 After years of education and in-the-field training with diabetes Eric recognized a gap in services for individuals with chronic illnesses.
 Medical treatment, nutrition training, and social services received through once-a-quarter appointments focuses on the most critical medical needs.
 The very nature of a chronic illnesses is that they are pervasive; requiring daily focus and often diabetic specific counseling.
 Eric began a life coaching certification process and founded D|U|T|C|H|E|R with his wife, Heather, to fill the gap by coming alongside diabetics in their daily life.
 As a life coach Eric has helped diabetics “get back in the game” by competing in their first OCR, marathon, or by making that initial commitment to a new exercise routine.
 He has helped parents return their kids to swimming pools and other life-giving activities.
 He has helped spouses understand how to support their diabetic partner, rather than supervising them.

-Eric is a writer for Chase Oak Church’s Vertical, the Wounded Rooster, and Chronic Super Human.
-He is a Diabetes Sports Project Champion and diabetic social media influencer @chronicsuperhuman, (although he prefers to be called a social media inspirator), and he has been a guest on the top radio station in Dallas, The Ticket.
+Eric is the COO of the Diabetes Sports Project, and a diabetic social media influencer @chronicsuperhuman.
+He is a writer for the Wounded Rooster, and Chronic Super Human, and has been a guest on the top radio station in Dallas, The Ticket.